Call for Papers - 2020 CIBEL Global Network Virtual Conference and Young Scholars Workshop

 - Monday, 17 August 2020 – Full paper (7,000-12,000 words) submission due (optional)

-Eligible applicants will be considered for the following awards, which will be announced on the CIBEL website after the whole event concludes:
+Eligible applicants were considered for the following awards, which were announced on the CIBEL website after the whole event concludes:

 - CIBEL Global Network PhD Scholar Prize awarded to the best article by a scholar who is pursuing but has not got a PhD degree on 30 September 2020